Our Work » Policy and Advocacy » Climate Displacement Advocacy

 • Engaging with partners on the ground: Critical to all of this work is our collaboration with civil society partners in the Americas who are documenting and responding to the reality of climate change in their communities.

-CGRS Releases Climate Practice Advisory
+CGRS’s Climate Practice Advisory in Brief

-Connect with Climate Experts
+Connect With Climate Experts

 CGRS’s free expert database includes country conditions experts specializing in climate displacement.
 We encourage advocates to take advantage of this resource and experts to register for the database!